-- Payment After 28 Years of Service for Employees Hired on or Before June 30, 2013: Employees who were hired on or before June 30, 2013, who terminate with at least twenty-eight (28) years of benefited City of Berkeley service or employees retiring on permanent disability arising out of and incurred in the course and scope of their employment with the City with at least twenty-eight (28) years of benefited service shall be entitled to receive payment in an amount equal to fifty percent (50%) of their accrued sick leave days up to a maximum of two hundred (200) unused sick leave days. - Sick Leave Payout to 401(a) Plan for Employees Hired on or Before June 30, 2013: The City and the Union have met and conferred on an Internal Revenue Code Section 401(a) plan and trust agreement to address the liquidation of sick leave at time of retirement.
+- 18.6.1 Employees Hired on or Before June 30, 2013: For employees hired on or before June 30, 2013 who retire or voluntarily terminate with a vested pension, and with between twenty (20) years and twenty-eight (28) years of benefited service shall be entitled to receive payment in an amount equal to thirty eight percent (38%) of their accrued sick leave days up to a maximum of the two hundred (200) day maximum accumulation.
+Provided further that any employee retiring on permanent disability arising out of and incurred in the course and scope of his employment with the City shall be entitled to receive payment at retirement for thirty eight percent (38%) of accumulated unused sick leave days but not, in any event, more than thirty eight percent (38%) of the two hundred (200) day maximum accumulation. - Payment After 28 Years of Service for Employees Hired on or Before June 30, 2013: Employees who were hired on or before June 30, 2013, who terminate with at least twenty-eight (28) years of benefited City of Berkeley service or employees retiring on permanent disability arising out of and incurred in the course and scope of their employment with the City with at least twenty-eight (28) years of benefited service shall be entitled to receive payment in an amount equal to fifty percent (50%) of their accrued sick leave days up to a maximum of two hundred (200) unused sick leave days. - 18.6.3 Sick Leave Payout to 401(a) Plan for Employees Hired on or Before June 30, 2013: The City and the Union have met and conferred on an Internal Revenue Code Section 401(a) plan and trust agreement to address the liquidation of sick leave at time of retirement.
 This plan and trust agreement was originally negotiated with the Berkeley Fire Fighters Association/I.A.F.F.
 Local 1227 and has been submitted to the Internal Revenue Service for a Determination Letter and a Private Letter Ruling which are pending.
 If the City receives a positive response from the Internal Revenue Service, the plan and trust agreement will be extended to the employees in the bargaining unit.
-This will provide the employees with an irrevocable option to defer accrued but unused sick leave at time of retirement into a 401(a) plan or be paid out the balance of the accrued but unused sick leave less withholding of applicable federal and state taxes. - 18.7 Annual Payment for Hours in Excess of Maximum for Employees Working Half-Time or More for Employees Hired on or Before June 30, 2013: Employees who regularly work one-half (1⁄2) time or more and who have attained the one hundred fifty (150) day maximum sick leave accumulation shall be entitled to receive payment for one-third (1/3) of the first twelve (12) days of sick leave for which they become eligible but do not use and would otherwise forfeit because of the one hundred fifty (150) day maximum limitation.
+This will provide the employees with an irrevocable option to defer accrued but unused sick leave at time of retirement into a 401(a) plan or be paid out the balance of the accrued but unused sick leave less withholding of applicable federal and state taxes.

+18.7 Annual Payment for Hours in Excess of Maximum for Employees Working Half-Time or More for Employees Hired on or Before June 30, 2013:

+Employees who regularly work one-half ($\frac{1}{2}$) time or more and who have attained the one hundred fifty (150) day maximum sick leave accumulation shall be entitled to receive payment for one-third (1/3) of the first twelve (12) days of sick leave for which they become eligible but do not use and would otherwise forfeit because of the one hundred fifty (150) day maximum limitation.
 Determination of eligibility for such payment shall be made on an annual calendar year basis, and payment for such sick leave for any calendar year shall be made not later than January 22 of the following year.
 Such payment shall be made at the employee's salary rate in effect on the preceding December 31 and shall be made only in units of whole days and not for any fraction of a day.